Generic Name: methamphetamine (METH-am-FET-a-meen)

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); agitation or restlessness; blurred vision; change in sexual ability or desire; changes in speech; chest pain; difficulty moving; fainting; fast or irregular heartbeat; fever; for men, erections that happen often or that last a long time; mental or mood changes; muscle pain or weakness; pounding in chest; seizures; severe headaches; shortness of breath; stomach pain; tremor; trouble sleeping; uncontrolled muscle movements (eg, tics); unusual weakness or tiredness; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); agitation or restlessness; blurred vision; change in sexual ability or desire; changes in speech; chest pain; dark urine; decreased urination; difficulty moving; fainting; fast or irregular heartbeat; fever; erections that happen often or that last a long time; mental or mood changes; muscle pain or weakness; pounding in chest; seizures; severe headaches; shortness of breath; stomach pain; tremor; trouble sleeping; uncontrolled muscle movements (eg, tics); unusual weakness or tiredness; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store methamphetamine at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Store methamphetamine at room temperature, below 86 degrees F (30 degrees C).
 Store away from heat, moisture, and light.
 Keep in a tightly closed container.
 Do not store in the bathroom.
 Keep methamphetamine out of the reach of children and away from pets.